1231360-ISEP/lei-24-s2-1db-g021/docs/sprintA/us007/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As an organization employee, I want to create a new task in order to be further published.
+As an Fleet Manager, I wish to register a vehicle’s check-up.

 ### 1.2.
 Customer Specifications and Clarifications